-When a debt exists, two parties are involved—the creditor, who is the source of the loan, and the debtor, who is the receiver of the loan.
-If you are a debtor whose loan or credit card account goes into default, be prepared to face serious repercussions.
+In order for a debt to exist, two parties are involved: the creditor, who provides the loan, and the debtor, who receives it.
+If you are a debtor whose loan or credit card account slips into default, it can be costly.

-However, it’s never too late to get your payments back on track, and it’s much easier to accomplish when you’re dealing with the original creditor.
+However, you can still get your payments on track, and it’s much easier if you deal with the original creditor.
 In fact, you should try to avoid having your debts sold to a debt collection agency at all costs.

-Dealing with a debt collection agency can cause a ripple effect in many areas of your life, both financially and personally.
+Dealing with a debt collection agency can negatively impact your finances and personal life.
 Find out why it’s better to settle your debt before it’s sent to a debt collector, and how to negotiate with the original creditor instead.

 Why should you avoid having your debt sent to collections?

-It’s better to deal directly with the original creditor than to have your debt sold to a debt collection agency.
+It’s better to deal directly with the original creditor than to have your debt sold to a debt collection agency or law firm.
 Debt collection agencies are often more aggressive in their collection attempts and may take extreme measures.

 The “original creditor” is the first source of the money loaned.
-However, if they can’t get you, as the debtor, to pay your debt, they often turn the effort over to a debt collection agency.
+However, if they can’t get you to pay your debt, they often assign it to a debt collection agency.

 In some cases, the original creditor will sell the debt to a third-party collection agency.
 These debt buyers pay the original creditor a percentage of the total debt collected.
 In most cases, debt buyers pay pennies on the dollar for the debt.

-At that point, the debt collector owns the debt and can then proceed to collect the full amount, plus fees, court costs, and interest.
+At that point, the debt collector owns the debt.
+They can then proceed to collect the full amount, plus fees, court costs, and interest.
 Then, typically, the debt collector can go to court with a lawsuit against you.